Trever Miller: St. Louis Cardinals

 On December 3, 2008, Miller signed a one-year incentive-laden deal worth potentially $2 million with the St. Louis Cardinals.

 He made his debut with the Cardinals on Opening Day, April 6, 2009.
 He relieved with 2 outs in the 6th inning, giving up 2 hits, being charged with a blown save, and striking out 2 batters in his 1.0 IP.

 Toronto Blue Jays

 On July 27, 2011, he was traded to the Toronto Blue Jays along with P. J. Walters, Brian Tallet and Colby Rasmus for Edwin Jackson, Octavio Dotel, Marc Rzepczynski and Corey Patterson.
 He was designated for assignment on August 16, after making six appearances in Toronto.

 Miller was unconditionally released on August 21.
 He made just 6 appearances for Toronto and allowed 2 runs over 3.2 innings.

 Boston Red Sox

-On August 30, 2011, Miller was signed by the Boston Red Sox and designated to Triple-A Pawtucket.
+On August 30, 2011, Miller signed a minor league contract with the Boston Red Sox and assigned to Triple-A Pawtucket.
+He had his contract selected to the major league roster on September 13.
+He became a free agent following the season.